‘SC for ED’ plans statewide motor march to protest school reopenings

 COLUMBIA, S.C.
 (WCBD) – SC for ED announced a statewide motor march to protest the planned reopening of schools in South Carolina for the upcoming 2020-2021 school year.

-The march will begin at 2:00 pm with the route passing by both the Governor’s Mansion and the SC State House.
+The march will begin at 2:00 p.m. with the route passing by both the Governor’s Mansion and the South Carolina State House.

 The organization is asking that everyone who attends the march brings a mask, stays in their car, turns on hazard lights, and obeys all traffic laws.